thelearninghouse/starter-theme/readme.md

 ## Resources

-### Editor config

-A `.editorconfig` file is included to maintain consistent coding styles between different editors and IDEs.
-To find a plugin for your editor please visit [Editor Config Plugins](http://editorconfig.org/#download) and install.
-We are using the standard config that is recommended by wordpress.

 ### Style Guide

 For common patterns and styles please use this resource.
 This was mostly created for the inbound when they create blog post.
-This style guide should be customized for each client according to their branding and OLC design.
 [View Style Guide](http://tlhstarter.wpengine.com/style-guide)

 ### Sassdoc